-- 4.1.1 Radio control systems used in ROAR competition are limited to the following channels: - 27 MHz: Only frequencies 26.995, 27.045, 27.095, 27.145, 27.195, and 27.255 MHz - 75 MHz: All Channels 61 through 90 - 50 MHz: Channels 00, 02, 06, and 08 - 53 MHz: Frequencies 53.100 through 53.800 MHz. - 2.4GHz DSM/DSS systems - 4.1.2 Drivers using 50 MHz and 53 MHz radios must have an FCC Amateur Radio license issued for that radio in their possession. - 4.1.3 All radio equipment must conform to FCC rules.
+- 4.1.1 Radio control systems used in ROAR competition are limited to the following channels: - 27 MHz: Only frequencies 26.995, 27.045, 27.095, 27.145, 27.195, and 27.255 MHz. - 75 MHz: All Channels 61 through 90 - 50 MHz: Channels 00, 02, 06, and 08 - 53 MHz: Frequencies 53.100 through 53.800 MHz. - 2.4GHz DSM/DSS systems - 4.1.2 Drivers using 50 MHz and 53 MHz radios must have an FCC Amateur Radio license issued for that radio in their possession. - 4.1.3 All radio equipment must conform to FCC rules.
 Only narrow band (20 MHz spacing) radios will be allowed to use the 75 MHz frequencies in ROAR competition.
-A frequency counter or similar device should be used to test for legal frequencies. - 4.1.4 A driver must use his assigned frequency.
-Except in the case of 2.4GHz DSM/DSS systems, the Race Director must approve all frequency changes. - 4.1.5 The use of radios operating on 29 MHz, 40 MHz, or CB (split) channels is prohibited. - 4.1.6 Changing frequencies by interchanging transmitter and receiver crystals ("reversed frequencies") is prohibited.
+A frequency counter or similar device should be used to test for legal frequencies. - 4.1.4 The Radio Impound and timing/scoring areas are off limits to all participants unless otherwise directed. - 4.1.5 Diver must use his assigned frequency.
+Except in the case of 2.4GHz DSM/DSS systems, the Race Director must approve all frequency changes. - 4.1.6 The use of radios operating on 29 MHz, 40 MHz, or CB (split) channels is prohibited. - 4.1.7 Changing frequencies by interchanging transmitter and receiver crystals ("reversed frequencies") is prohibited.

-- 4.1.7 Except in the case of 2.4GHz DSM/DSS systems, radios must display the clip for the frequency used during practice.
+- 4.1.8 Except in the case of 2.4GHz DSM/DSS systems, radios must display the clip for the frequency used during practice.
 Radios must be able to change frequencies.
-At Level 3-5 events, two alternate frequencies are required. - 4.1.8 Transmitters are limited to the manufacturer's recommended voltage.
-External transmitter battery packs are not permitted. - 4.1.9 Except in 1/5 scale and Monster Truck class vehicles, radio systems are limited to the use of two channels, operating two servos, or a combination of one servo and one electronic speed controller.
+At Level 3-5 events, two alternate frequencies are required. - 4.1.9 Transmitters are limited to the manufacturer's recommended voltage.
+External transmitter battery packs are not permitted. - 4.1.10 Except in 1/5 scale and Monster Truck class vehicles, radio systems are limited to the use of two channels, operating two servos, or a combination of one servo and one electronic speed controller.
 More than one function is allowed per device, but a servo is limited to one output shaft.
 Control is limited to forward, brake, and steering.
 The use of reverse in competition is not allowed.
 On 1/5 scale vehicles, three channels and more than two servos may be used, but control is limited to forward, brake and steering.